Strange Case of Dr. Jekyll and Mr. Hyde Science Quotes

 I hesitated long before I put this theory to the test of practice.
 I knew well that I risked death; for any drug that so potently controlled and shook the very fortress of identity, might, by the least scruple of an overdose or at the least inopportunity in the moment of exhibition, utterly blot out that immaterial tabernacle which I looked to it to change.
 But the temptation of a discovery so singular and profound at last overcame the suggestions of alarm.
 (10.3)

-Dr. Jekyll well knows the associated risks of using himself as a lab rat (e.g. death), but the temptation to dissociate good and evil proves to be too strong.
+Dr. Jekyll well knows the associated risks of using himself as a lab rat (for example, death), but the temptation to dissociate good and evil proves to be too strong.